MooersLab/orgpymolpysnips/README.md

 ## Introduction

 This project supports the generation of reproducible molecular images using Org Mode and PyMOL.
 It includes a yasnippet library of PyMOL code library written in Python rather than the PyMOL macro language (pml) library.
 Each snippet is a code source block for org-mode.
 Org-mode is the scope of this library.
 You use the library with Jupyter kernels that can access the Python API of PyMOL.
-It is located in the orgMode folder.
+This library resides in the orgMode folder.

 A second library in the pythonMode folder lacks the flanking source block lines for org-mode.
-This package is for use inside of source blocks when Emacs recognizes the scope as being that of Python rather than Org.
+This package is for use inside of source blocks when Emacs recognizes the scope as Python rather than Org.

 ### Library at emacsconf21